AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/ssh-certificates.md

 # Ephemeral SSH Certificates

-> :information_source: SSH Certificate acquisition is an advanced feature that is only enabled a reduced set of applications.
-Make sure this feature is suited for your use case before attempting to use it.

-In addition to `Bearer` and `PoP` access tokens, MSAL Browser supports the acquisition of Ephemeral `SSH` certificates to be used for authorized resource request.
-This document outlines the recommended usage pattern of MSAL's `acquireToken` APIs when acquiring these ephemeral SSH Certificates.
+In addition to `Bearer` and `PoP` access tokens, MSAL Browser supports the acquisition of Ephemeral SSH certificates that allow users to access Azure Linux Virtual Machines remotely through the SSH protocol.
+This document outlines the recommended usage pattern of MSAL's `acquireToken` APIs when acquiring these SSH Certificates.

 ## Acquiring an SSH Certificate